PacktPublishing/Node-Cookbook-3rd-Ed/1-Writing-Modules/content.md

 ### Getting ready

-For this recipe, all we need to do is make sure we have a command prompt open in the `hsl-to-hex` folder from the **Scaffolding a Module** recipe.
+For this recipe, all we need is a command prompt open in the `hsl-to-hex` folder from the **Scaffolding a Module** recipe.

 ### How to do it